notamperdata/notamperdata-sc/scripts/README.md

-# notamperdata Smart Contract Deployment
+# NoTamperData Smart Contract Deployment

-This directory contains the deployment script for the notamperdata smart contract.
+This directory contains the deployment script for the NoTamperData smart contract.

 ## Prerequisites